jonasblunck/ccm/README.md

 ```

 ## Platforms
-CCM is built in C#, targetting .NET 3.5 and as such runs on Windows.
-The commandline version, CCM.exe, can run on Linux distributions using the mono framework (http://www.monoproject.org).
+CCM is built in C#, targetting .NET Core 3.1 and as such runs on Windows, Mac, etc.

 ## Building the code

-To build installer, follow these steps:

-1. Open ccm.sln in Visual Studio 2012
+1. Open ccm.sln in Visual Studio 2022
-2. Build release
+2. Build
 3. Run unit tests (optional)
-4. Right click on install\setup.nsi and choose 'Compile NSIS Script'
-5. vsCCM.exe installer is now available in the install folder.

-NOTE that you need NSIS (http://nsis.sourceforge.net) to be able to build the installer.